 Legal Bites has compiled the best online study material on Competition Law.
 The 4 modules of this course familiarize readers with the Competition Act, 2002 and a variety of other topics such as predatory pricing and Anti-Competitive Agreements.
 With our well-researched and in-depth articles, you can get a better understanding of the law as well as the rules and regulations that drive our country’s economic development.

-Important articles and study material on Competition Law – Click on the link to Read
+Important articles and study material on Competition Law – Click on the links to Read:

 - Abuse of Dominant Position; Meaning, Determination and Case Laws